-Rhizosphaera needle cast is a disease of spruce trees caused by the fungus Rhizosphaera kalkhoffii that commonly affects trees growing outside of their native range.
+Rhizosphaera needle cast is a disease caused by the fungus Rhizosphaera kalkhoffii that commonly affects spruce trees growing outside of their native range.
 Rhizosphaera starts on the inner and lower growth and progresses upward through the tree.
-It can take up to 15 months for the needles to show visible symptoms after the initial infection.
-Young trees may be killed by this disease, but usually branches die off after 3-4 consecutive years of defoliation, causing trees to look disfigured.
+It can take up to 15 months for the needles of infected spruce trees to show visible symptoms after the initial infection.
+Young trees may be killed by this disease but usually branches of older trees die off after 3-4 consecutive years of defoliation, causing trees to look disfigured.

-- New infections begin during wet weather when spores from infected needles on the tree and those that have fallen to the ground are splashed to uninfected needles.
+- New infections begin during wet weather when spores from infected needles on the tree and those that have fallen to the ground are splashed onto uninfected needles.

-- The yellowish brown to purple discoloring takes one year or more to develop after the initial infection.
+- The yellowish brown to purple discoloration takes one year or more to develop after the initial infection.

 - Spores overwinter on this year’s and last year’s needles.

 - A spruce with a severe rhizosphaera needlecast infection may hold only the current year’s needles; whereas, a healthy spruce will retain needles 5 to 7 years.

 - Cytospora, another common disease on spruce, forms cankers on branches and trunks and turn branches brown.